Published: June 8, 2020 | Posted by: Venus Zoleta | Personal Loan

 Below are the types of lenders that cater to Filipino borrowers with bad credit history.

 (Note: This does not, in any way, promote any of these loans for people with bad credit.
-Understand the risks before applying for a bad credit loan.)
+Understand the risks before applying for a loan for bad credit.)

 Also called online lending companies, private lenders provide all sorts of loans: cash loans, instant loans, online loans, payday loans, salary loans, and emergency loans.
 Regardless of what they’re called, all these loans have minimal requirements and promise quick approval and disbursement.